 The Secure Act has raised the age when a person must begin taking minimum contributions from their IRAs or other retirement plans.

 Before the Secure Act became law, IRA owners and retirement plan participants were normally required to begin taking minimum distributions from their plan or IRA by April 1 of the year after they reached the age of 70.5.
 That requirement actually was put in place back in the early 1960s and has not changed as the life expectancy rate has changed.

 The Secure Act, however, now changes that requirement age from 70.5 to 72 years of age.
-Thus, after December 31, 2019 the age upon which someone must begin to take retirement plan or IRA distributions is now 72.
+Thus, after December 31, 2019, the age upon which someone must begin to take a retirement plan or IRA distributions is now 72.
 Also, certain people who are working past age 72 could defer the minimum distribution even further.

 3. Partial Elimination of “Stretch IRAs”

 The Secure Act, however, has changed those rules.
-Starting in 2020 because of the Secure Act, beneficiaries who used to be able to stretch payments over their lifetimes, now must take the full distribution from the deceased IRA or retirement plan within ten years of the IRA owner’s or plan participant’s death.
+Starting in 2020 because of the Secure Act, beneficiaries who used to be able to stretch payments over their lifetimes now must take the full distribution from the deceased IRA or retirement plan within ten years of the IRA owner’s or plan participant’s death.

-This change applies to most non-spouse beneficiaries, but there are some exceptions for surviving spouses, children, chronically ill individuals, disabled beneficiaries, and any person who is less than ten years younger than the deceased IRA owner or plan participant.
+This change applies to most non-spouse beneficiaries, but there are some exceptions for surviving spouses, children, chronically ill individuals, disabled beneficiaries, and any person who is less than ten years younger than the deceased IRA owner or the plan participant.